MovementGH/OpenBot-Docs/source/index.html.md

 Arg2 | Anything | The Second argument to pass to the event

 <aside class="note">The RunEvent function is only available inside of a shard.
 All Commands are run inside of a shard, so that will not be a problem unless you are using relays.</aside>

+# Globals

+There are some global variables that commands can access in order to do things.

+## ObjDiscordClient

+ObjDiscordClient is the discord.js client.

+**Type:** LibDiscord.Client

+# Libraries

+OpenBot provides access to multiple libraries that you can use in your command.
+If you need a library that is not on this list, you can contact the developers at the OpenBot Support discord server and they will consider adding it.

+You do not need to use the require function in order to include libraries.
+All libraries are included when OpenBot loads, and are available through the constants below.

+## LibDiscord

+LibDiscord references a fork of the `discord.js` npm package.
+(The changes in the fork are not relavant to commands, they are for sharding purposes)

+## LibOpenBot

+LibOpenBot references the OpenBot API.
+Its documentation is found right here.